 The IRS Agents often deny deductions but offer little explanation for the denial.
 Usually it is because the evidence is insufficient or poorly organized.
 The IRS cannot give you legal advice or instruct you how to prepare your records.
 Look how meager are the IRS "tips" for preparing for an audit or how one-sided is their "Video Series" on IRS Audit.
 Yet, you are required to prove every element of your case.

-Each item being questioned on your return has its own unique legal evidence requirements - more than just a few receipts or cancelled checks or even an accounting software program.
+Each item being questioned on your return has its own unique legal evidence requirements.
+You'll need more than just a few receipts or cancelled checks or even an accounting software program.
 The IRS will not review insufficient or improperly organized records and they will impose a "Negligent" record-keeping or Accuracy-Related penalty as well!
 (See IRS Notice 746)

 You must produce titles, insurance policies, purchase & transaction records, license information, employment records, etc. to prove your case.
 Each issue requires its own unique approach.
 The most common reason why taxpayers lose against the IRS is failure of proof & poor record-keeping.